ProtonVPN/android-app/openvpn/src/main/cpp/openvpn/doc/man-sections/link-options.rst

   value for ``n``.
 Satellite links in particular often require this.

-  If you run OpenVPN at ``--verb 4``, you will see the message "Replay-window backtrack occurred [x]" every time the maximum sequence number backtrack seen thus far increases.
+  If you run OpenVPN at ``--verb 4``, you will see the message "PID_ERR replay-window backtrack occurred [x]" every time the maximum sequence number backtrack seen thus far increases.
 This can be used to calibrate ``n``.